WWCA: 1960s and 70s

+Popular personalities

 Another WWCA personalities to leave for Chicago and eventually network air work was Frank Reynolds, then a news reporter.
 Reynolds joined WLS-TV Channel 7 in Chicago and later became a television anchor for ABC News.
 Emery King, also a reporter and host of the evening "Sound-Off" program in the early 1970s later worked for WBBM-TV Chicago and was White House reporter for NBC News before becoming a television anchor with WDIV Detroit.